EL-BID/red_basica/README.md

 # Presentation

-saniHUB RedBasica is a open-source software aimed at assisting in the design and sizing of sewer collection networks, with tools for designing condominium-type systems.
-It works as a plugin for the free software QGIS, a Geographic Information System.
+saniHUB RedBasica is an open-source software designed to support the planning and sizing of sanitary sewer networks.
+It offers specialized tools for designing condominial-type systems.
+The software functions as a plugin for QGIS, a free and powerful Geographic Information System (GIS).

-In September 2021, version 1.0 of the plugin was released, which is supported by QGIS 3.x and later versions.
 It is recommended to always use the current stable (LTR) version, which can be checked on the website: [https://qgis.org/en/site/](https://qgis.org/en/site/).
-Version 1.0 marks the end of the need for using the Excel-based sizing spreadsheet that was previously provided; all calculations previously made in that spreadsheet have been integrated into an application within QGIS itself, making the software 100% free and open-source, in addition to offering greater convenience during the project stages.
-It is important to mention that the functionality to export the traced network to a .csv file is still available in saniHUB RedBasica, allowing users who prefer to continue using the provided [spreadsheet](https://github.com/sanihub/red_basica/blob/dev/saniBID_RedBasica_Planilha_Dimensionamento_PT_v191020.xlsm) or even their own spreadsheet.

-The software was originally developed for the Inter-American Development Bank (IDB), the Spanish Agency for International Development Cooperation (AECID), and the Latin America Investment Facility – European Union (LAIF) with an educational purpose and to promote free access to modern tools for sewer system design, with functionalities adapted for designing condominium-type sewer systems.
+The software was originally developed for the Inter-American Development Bank (IDB), the Spanish Agency for International Development Cooperation (AECID), and the Latin America Investment Facility – European Union (LAIF) with an educational purpose and to promote free access to modern tools for sanitary sewer network design.

 # Features

-The plugin combines basic functions already present in QGIS (drawing tools, georeferencing, and others) with additional functionalities created to facilitate and automate the design of a sewer collection network.
+The plugin takes the advantage of a huge amount of essential tools that already existis in QGIS, foe example all the drawing tools, georeferencing, attribute tables, and other, and adds over it functionalities to facilitate and automate the design process of sewer networks.

-The tools added to QGIS by the plugin include:
+The plugin's developed tools include:

-- Creation of pre-configured vector layers (shapes) for project development;
+- Creation of pre-configured vector layers (segments, nodes,...) for project development;
-- Naming of collectors;
+- Naming of collectors (both manually or automatically);
 - Linking between vector layers and their attributes;
 - Custom styles and labels for each layer;
 - Checking for potential project inconsistencies;